-- Appointment of members of the Audit Committee - Given that, as a financial institution, it is essential for MHFG to ensure the effectiveness of the activities of the Audit Committee and that it is necessary for the Audit Committee to gather information through internal directors who are familiar with financial businesses and regulations, share information among the Audit Committee and to have sufficient coordination with internal control departments, MHFG in principle appoints one or two Non-Executive Directors who are internal directors as full-time members of the Audit Committee. - Coordination with Internal Audit Group, etc. - The Audit Committee executes its duties through effective coordination with the Internal Audit Group, based on the establishment and management of internal control systems at MHFG and its subsidiaries. - Attendance of Independent Auditors and outside experts, etc., at the Audit Committee - The Audit Committee may, whenever necessary, have Independent Auditors and outside experts, etc., attend meetings of the Audit Committee and request reports and opinions by those people.
-Independent Auditors shall, upon request by the Audit Committee, attend meetings of the Audit Committee and explain matters requested by the Audit Committee. - Coordination with Corporate Auditors of subsidiaries, etc., as well as Independent Auditors - The Audit Committee and members of the Audit Committee maintain close coordination with Independent Auditors in order to implement effective auditing, and whenever necessary, maintain close coordination with the Corporate Auditors of subsidiaries, etc.
+- Appointment of members of the Audit Committee - Given that, as a financial institution, it is essential for MHFG to ensure the effectiveness of the activities of the Audit Committee and that it is necessary for the Audit Committee to gather information through internal directors who are familiar with financial businesses and regulations, share information among the Audit Committee and to have sufficient coordination with internal control departments, MHFG in principle appoints one or two Non-Executive Directors who are internal directors as full-time members of the Audit Committee. - Coordination with the Internal Audit Group and other organizations - The Audit Committee executes its duties through effective coordination with the Internal Audit Group, based on the establishment and management of internal control systems at MHFG and its subsidiaries. - Attendance of Independent Auditors, outside experts, etc., at the Audit Committee - The Audit Committee may, whenever necessary, have Independent Auditors, outside experts, etc., attend meetings of the Audit Committee and request reports and opinions by those people.
+Independent Auditors shall, upon request by the Audit Committee, attend meetings of the Audit Committee and explain matters requested by the Audit Committee. - Coordination with Corporate Auditors of subsidiaries and affiliates as well as Independent Auditors - The Audit Committee and members of the Audit Committee maintain close coordination with Independent Auditors in order to implement effective auditing, and whenever necessary, maintain close coordination with the Corporate Auditors of subsidiaries and affiliates.

-"Other structures to ensure the effectiveness of audits by the Audit Committee," including the foregoing structures, has been set forth in the "Corporate Governance Guidelines," "Regulations of the Audit Committee" and "Auditing Standards of the Audit Committee," etc.
+Other structures to ensure the effectiveness of audits by the Audit Committee, including the above mentioned structures, have been set forth in internal policies such as our Corporate Governance Guidelines, Regulations of the Audit Committee, and Auditing Standards of the Audit Committee.

-Summary of the operational status of the "Structure for Ensuring Appropriate Conduct of Operations (Internal Control System)"
+Summary of the operational status of our Structure for Ensuring Appropriate Conduct of Operations (Internal Control System)